microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/JSDoc Reference.md

 The preceding two types are equivalent to the TypeScript types `{ [x: string]: number }` and `{ [x: number]: any }`.
 The compiler understands both syntaxes.

-You can specify function types using either TypeScript or Closure syntax:
+You can specify function types using either TypeScript or Google Closure syntax:

 ```js twoslash
 /** @type {function(string, boolean): number} Closure syntax */